Buying business property

 - As the property owner you have more flexibility over the management or repair of the building

-- profit from the property when you sell it, if it gains in value
+- You could potentially profit from the property when you sell it, if it gains in value.

-- more accurately forecast your costs - particularly if you have a fixed-rate mortgage in place
+- More accurately forecast your costs.
+This is particularly true if you have a fixed-rate mortgage in place.

 Disadvantages of buying business property

-However, there can also be disadvantages of buying business premises.
-Purchasing your own commercial property could:
+However, there can also be disadvantages of buying business premises, these include:

-- Tie up a lot of your capital, which could instead be used to set up and invest in your business.
+- Ties up a lot of your capital, which could instead be used to set up and invest in your business.
 It may be difficult to recoup the capital quickly, or at all, if you decide to give up the business when there is a downturn in the property market.

 - Leave you with negative equity or the threat of repossession if you cannot keep up with mortgage repayments on the property.

 - Cost you a lot of time if you need to make alterations or do some building work.

 - Make you responsible for the safety of the building.
 For example, you need to keep up to date with and implement regulations for fire precautions and health and safety.
 Bear in mind that some leases also require this.
 See fire safety responsibility.

 - Commit you to ongoing costs - see costs of buying business property.